edl78/obdb_docs/README.md

 Short internal description of how we used to setup Docker container remote development with VScode during the pandemic.
 Very handy in times of working from home to office servers.
 Repo with description [here](https://github.com/edl78/dev_tips).

 ### Weed_training
 The [weed_training](https://github.com/edl78/weed_training) repo contians PyTorch code for training a network to do weed detection.
+Includes Bayesian hyperparameter optimization.

 ### Weed_annotations
-The [weed_annotations](https://github.com/edl78/weed_annotations) repo contains code which sets up a new pipeline for do iterative semi-automatic annotations.
+The [weed_annotations](https://github.com/edl78/weed_annotations) repo contains code which sets up a new pipeline for doing iterative semi-automatic annotations.
 It was developed to communicate with [CVAT](https://github.com/opencv/cvat) through the API.
 This work was done during the API 1.0 time period of CVAT, i.e. CVAT version up to 1.7.0, and is the reason why you will need to use an old version of CVAT (see further instructions).
 Of course you could always update the code to support CVAT API 2.0 and if you do please consider sharing your updates back to us!

 Has interface to cvat for fetching annotations and inserting them into a MongoDB external from CVAT.
 Also a mongoExpress web interface to MongoDB for easy access to this database.